 One of the most noticeable differences in a technology-forward practice is how quickly and clearly a dentist can show you what’s happening in your mouth.
 Instead of holding up a small X-ray film and describing what they see, modern practices can display your scans on a screen right in front of you during the appointment.

 That kind of responsiveness matters.
-Dental emergencies don’t follow office hours, and a practice built around patient experience shouldn’t either.
+Dental emergencies don’t follow office hours, and a practice built around patient experience should not either.

 Advanced Implant Technology and Sedation Options